 As part of our city tour this morning we visit the incredible Archeological Museum, which houses the treasures of Tutankhamun.
 After our visit here, we explore Coptic Cairo – the old part of the city – with its famous Hanging Church, so-called because of its situation above a gateway in the old Roman fortress.
 In the afternoon we stroll through the medieval laneways of the Khan Al Khalili bazaar.
 Dating back to the 14th century, it is perhaps the most celebrated market in Africa, Always frenetic, almost everything can be bought here including camels and AK 47s, as well as gold, copper and spice.

-Today we travel 60 kilometres towards Alexandra stopping at Rosetta, which is located on the banks of one of the two main tributaries of the Nile where the great river forms one of the largest deltas in the world as it drains into the Mediterranean.
-The total length of its journey from Lake Tana to the Mediterranean is staggering 6,700 kilometres.
+Today we travel 60 kilometres towards Alexandria stopping at Rosetta, which is located on the banks of one of the two main tributaries of the Nile where the great river forms one of the largest deltas in the world as it drains into the Mediterranean.
+The total length of its journey from Lake Tana to the Mediterranean is a staggering 6,700 kilometres.
 After lunch we continue to the ‘Pearl of the Mediterranean’.
 Located near the Nile Delta, Alexandria was founded in 331 BC by Alexander the Great who was only 25 years old at the time.
 Alexandria is full of legends and intrigue and has a very different history from the rest of Egypt.
 The municipality was planned in squares, like a chessboard with two main streets interlaced vertically and horizontally extending from east to west as well as from north to south.
-Our hotel is located on the Corniche, a gorgeous waterfront promenade which runs along the Eastern Harbour ending at Montaza Palace.
-As we take our evening stroll, there are stunning views of the bay and the sea and the lights and atmosphere are enchanting.
+On arrival in Alexandria we visit the Royal Library.
+Built in 2002, it is a memorial to the most important library in antiquity which is widely believed to have burnt down in 48BC, destroying many of its books and ancient texts.

 Steigenberger Cecil Hotel